An American Perspective about Expat Life in Singapore

 A bottle of IPA Sierra Nevada is S$7 / US$5.
 At Total Wine it’s US$1.15.

 I miss the spirit of courtesy.
 I’m pleasantly surprised, if I see someone hold the door for a stranger.
 Especially an elevator door (not counting hotel staff).

-Since moving to Singapore, I’ve never experienced how common it is, for people to immediately press the close door button (multiple times in a weird-panic mode) in an elevator.
+Since moving to Singapore, I’ve never experienced how common it is, for people to immediately press the close door button (multiple times in a weird-panic mode) in an elevator (whether someone is approaching the elevator or not).
 It’s like they are in a horror film, being chased and trying to close the elevator door as fast as they can.

 Passing others in opposite directions on the sidewalk, can turn into a game of ‘chicken’.
 The times I’ve been shoulder checked, is pretty annoying.
 Should I be wearing shoulder pads?

 To clarify, I don’t want to convey that people are rude.
 It’s just different to what I’m personally used to.
 For example, in the States, generally, people do not remove their shoes before entering a home.
 In Asia, we remove shoes (no matter if it’s your home or not).

 Saying, ‘excuse me’ when walking in front of you (especially in grocery stores) is not a practice done here, either.
 Again.
 It’s not being culturally rude.
 Simply put, it’s just the way it is.